 6) A view from the Dyatlov pass looking down over the frozen western part of the Auspiya valley.
 Photo: Richard Holmgren

 The new theory to the causes of the accident at the Dyatlov pass in 1959, put forward below, assumes that the reader is already acquainted with the story at large, the events in the pass, its various theories, group composition and other details.
 For the Swedish reading audience, a summary of the Dyatlov pass incident and the planning of our trip can be found here.
 If not - an excellent source of information is the comprehensive website containing almost everything surrounding the Dyatlov pass, found at dyatlovpass.com.
-There are also some well researched books out there - with authors like Donnie Eichar, Svetlana Oss and Keith McCloskey, presenting various theories, the personalities of the group and the pass itself - this sometimes with great commitment and sensitivity to the persons involved.
+There are also some well researched books out there - with authors like Donnie Eichar, Svetlana Oss and Keith McCloskey, presenting various theories, the personalities of the group and the pass itself - this sometimes with great commitment and sensitivity to the people involved.
 Saying this, I must add that I never understood TV documentaries, podcasts and other articles putting emphasize in cryptozoology and flying saucers as alternative explanations to the group's death.
 Think again – if an extraterrestrial civilization appeared in the pass or if a surviving ape from the past is roaming the taiga, then the mystery of the Dyatlov accident fades in comparison.
 This is furthermore not the kind of respect the Dyatlov group deserves - or their surviving relatives for that matter.
 Thus, I believe that a rational approach is the best way to pay respect to the members of the group – all of them personalities that likely wanted nothing else than letting us know how they might have spent their last hours in life.
 This with dignity.